igncp/sketchbook/Readme.md

 # Sketchbook

 Project sketches.
 The sketches consist in diagrams about the source code of popular or interesting projects.
 It uses [this library](https://github.com/igncp/diagrams-collections), built on top of D3.js, to render the diagrams.
-The projects may change as there are directories (`discontinued` and `hidden`) that are not committed to the repo.
+The projects may change as there are directories (`discontinued` and `hidden`) that are not tracked by git.

 ## Complete installation